Readers,

 This collar method cuts out (ha!) all the grading I was doing previously because it keeps bulk from happening in the first place.

 I have a very heavy wool begging to be made into a full-length coat with a collar and lapels that could be pulled up around my face and neck to ward off wintry blasts.
-I’ve wondered how I could handle such bulky seams with my sewing machine at all, much less both accurately and elegantly.
+I’ve wondered how I could handle such bulky seams with my sewing machine at all, much less accurately and elegantly.

 Now I have an alternative method: skip the machine and proceed by hand.